 Is commercial car insurance tax deductible?

 When taking out commercial car insurance, it’s important to be aware of the tax implications of this type of cover.
 The Australian Taxation Office allows premiums to be tax deductible if you are able to prove that the insurance relates to your ability to earn an assessable income.
-As a result of this, businesses are able to claim the cost of their commercial car insurance premiums as a tax deduction.
+As a result, businesses are able to claim the cost of their commercial car insurance premiums as a tax deduction.

 How to choose a commercial car insurance policy